emilianoyoung/ai/_posts/_archive/2019-12-03-aws-autopilot-gives-you-more-visible-automl-in-sagemaker-studio.md

 ---
 category: news
 title: "AWS AutoPilot gives you more visible AutoML in SageMaker Studio"
 excerpt: "This new tool is part of the new SageMaker Studio also announced today.
-As AWS CEO Andy Jassy pointed out onstage today, one of the problems with AutoML is that it’s basically a black box."
+As AWS CEO Andy Jassy pointed out onstage today, one of the problems with AutoML is that it’s basically a black box.
+If you want to improve a mediocre model, or just evolve it for your business, you have no idea how it was built.
+The idea behind AutoPilot is to give you ..."
 publishedDateTime: 2019-12-03T18:35:00Z
 sourceUrl: https://au.news.yahoo.com/aws-autopilot-gives-more-visible-182248355.html
 ampUrl: https://au.news.yahoo.com/amphtml/aws-autopilot-gives-more-visible-182248355.html